postgrespro/pg_probackup/Documentation.md

 #### Partial Restore

-If you have enabled [partial restore](#setting-up-partial-restore) before taking backups, you can restore or exclude from restore the arbitraty number of specific databases using [partial restore options](#partial-restore-options) with the [restore](#restore) commands.
+If you have enabled [partial restore](#setting-up-partial-restore) before taking backups, you can restore or exclude from restore the arbitrary number of specific databases using [partial restore options](#partial-restore-options) with the [restore](#restore) commands.

 To restore only one or more databases, run the restore command with the following options: